Table of Contents

 #3.
 Chainsaw:

 The most common use of these types of power saws is in cutting the tree and brush.
-Most of the types of electric saws have two stroked combustion engines.
+Most types of electric saws have two-stroked combustion engines.
 These types of electric saws are very loud and powerful.
 The electric chainsaw is also in use nowadays.
 Depending on the region, homeowners also keep this tool in the collection.

 #4.
 Chop Saw:

-The water line is connected to the concrete cutting saw for reducing the dust.
-The blade has not, but it has a design of special abrasive for cutting the materials.
-There have three names for this saw: 1.
+The water line is connected to the concrete cutting saw to reduce the dust.
+The blade does not, but it has a design of special abrasive for cutting the materials.
+There are three names for this saw: 1.
 Cut-off saw 2.
 Concrete saw 3.
 Abrasive saw.

 #5.
 Circular Saw: